-The word ‘Avarice’ (Noun) refers to an intense and insatiable greed for wealth or material gain.
-In this guide, you’ll discover the full meaning, definition, etymology, real-life examples, synonyms, antonyms, and frequently asked questions about the word ‘Avarice.’
+The word ‘Avarice’ (noun) refers to an intense, insatiable greed for wealth or material gain.
+In this guide, you’ll learn the full meaning, definition, etymology, real-life examples, synonyms, antonyms, and frequently asked questions about the word ‘Avarice.’

 Avarice Explained in Depth

-A complete and detailed guide to the word ‘Avarice’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Avarice’ including meaning, definition, examples, etymology, synonyms, and antonyms, with clear distinctions from related terms like greed and covetousness.

 Meanings of Avarice

-Avarice means an extreme or excessive desire to accumulate and hoard wealth, often at the expense of ethics or compassion.
-It implies a selfish drive for riches and a lack of concern for others.
+Avarice means an extreme or excessive desire to accumulate and hoard wealth, often at the expense of ethics, kindness, or empathy.
+It suggests a selfish drive for riches, where money becomes more important than people, values, or long-term well-being.

 Definition

-Avarice is defined as an intense or uncontrollable greed for riches and material possessions.
-It is often used to describe a moral failing, where the pursuit of wealth becomes a person’s dominant motive.
+Avarice is defined as an intense, sometimes uncontrollable greed for riches and material possessions.
+It’s often used to describe a moral failing, where the pursuit of wealth becomes someone’s dominant motive, shaping decisions even when it causes harm.

 Etymology

-The word “avarice” originates from the Latin word avaritia, meaning greed or covetousness, which comes from avarus, meaning “greedy.”
+The word “avarice” comes from Latin avaritia, meaning greed or covetousness, which derives from avarus, meaning “greedy.”
+English adopted the term through classical vocabulary centuries ago, and it has remained closely tied to the idea of hoarding beyond reasonable need.

 Example Sentences

-- Driven by avarice, the corporation prioritized profit over people and the environment.
+- Driven by avarice, the corporation prioritized quarterly gains over fair pay and safer working conditions.

 Avarice Synonyms